kolov/x2j/README.md

 XML <--> JSON conversion in Clojure.
 Generates a class usable from Java.

 This is my first clojure project.
-I am impressed with the compactness of the code.

 I was curious to try storing and searching XML documents in  a Json database.
 MongoDB, as well as other NoSQL databases, are comfortable with Json while not supporting XML at all.